B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 Large Company Requirements

-Large requirements at a glance
+B Corp's Large company requirements at a glance

 A Note on Verification

 Verification must be carried out by an organisation that is independent from whoever prepared your data.
-So, as your carbon accounting partner, Seedling can't be your verifier too (we'd be marking your own homework).
+So, as your carbon accounting partner, Seedling can't be your verifier too (we'd be marking our own homework).

-This means that large B Corps will have to engage another partner for verification of both emissions data.
+This means that large B Corps will have to engage another partner for verification of emissions data.
 As it stands, the verifier will need to be accredited by a body that's an IAF member (e.g. UKAS, DAkkS, COFRAC, ENAC, RvA).

 Action checklists